Quantum Hamlets: Distributed Compilation of Large Algorithmic Graph States: Algorithm for Quantum Villager Placement

 \section{Algorithm for Quantum Villager Placement}

 Here we present a heuristic algorithm for partitioning an arbitrary graph into $k$ pieces, such that the sum of the sizes of the maximum matchings between each pair of partitions is minimized.
-Minimizing this directly reduces the number of required Bell pairs required by VCG, as well as indirectly minimizing the cut rank (refer to Appendix~\ref{sec:cutrank}).
-Formally, the problem we wish to solve is:\\
+We show in Appendix ~\ref{sec:npcompleteness}, the problem of determining whether or not a partition of a given graph that yields a provided matching size exists is NP complete, thus motivating our design of a heuristic algorithm.
+Solving this problem directly reduces the number of Bell pairs required by VCG, as well as indirectly minimizing the cut rank (refer to Appendix~\ref{sec:cutrank}).